Sabaeans in the Horn of Africa: Theories

-Small migration and assimilation
+Small-scale migration and assimilation

-In 2017, Rodolfo Fattovich wrote that while the epigraphic and architectural evidence suggests a migration and/or colonisation as the primary factor for state formation in the region, this has been contradicted by archaeological evidence which indicates use of Sabaean symbols was restricted to the elite, and that the local population were indigenous and maintained their local traditions.
-The role played by the few Sabaean individuals recorded in inscriptions in the formation of Dʿmt is unknown, however they likely served to introduce Sabaean culture to the region.
+In 2017, Rodolfo Fattovich wrote that while the epigraphic and architectural evidence suggests that migration or colonisation was the primary factor for state formation in the region, which has been contradicted by archaeological evidence which indicates use of Sabaean symbols was restricted to the elite, and that the local population were indigenous and maintained their local traditions.
+The role played by the few Sabaean individuals recorded in inscriptions in the formation of dʿmt is unknown, however they likely served to introduce Sabaean culture to the region.
 He says the Sabaean titles indicate the state was built on the Sabaean model, however the mention of queens in inscriptions indicate that they played a dynastic role more congruent to a local political tradition.
-He concludes that the present evidence suggests Sabaean influence was superficial, and that Dʿmt arose from two indigenous cultures converging (one in Ethiopia's Tigray Region and one in Eritrea).
+He concludes that the present evidence suggests Sabaean influence was superficial, and that dʿmt arose from two indigenous cultures converging (one in Ethiopia's Tigray Region and one in Eritrea).
 In 2010 Fattovich said that the distinction between the elite, who used Sabaean symbols of power, and commoners, who maintained their local traditions, indicates that indigenous rulers used elements of foreign origin to express their royal rank, while Matthew Curtis posited that it was to portray prestige and legitimise claims to rulership.

 In 2012, David Phillipson wrote that sites showing South Arabian affinity had received disproportionate attention from archaeologists, and numbered small in comparison to the overall settlement of the region.
 He says that especially at Yeha, South Arabian influence was strong enough to eliminate doubt that some South Arabian individuals were at least present and contributed to some settlements' development, however they were likely small in number and assimilated quickly.
 He finds the notion that they established political dominance in any place "extremely doubtful".
-He also considers a single unitary kingdom called Dʿmt to have been very unlikely.
+He also considers a single unitary kingdom called dʿmt to have been very unlikely.

 In 2025 Alfredo González-Ruibal said that "epigraphic and archaeological evidence are difficult to reconcile with a Sabaean colonisation", and that the "idea of colonisation as such has been discarded".
 He notes that no South Arabian king is mentioned in the inscriptions, nor any mention of a migration to Ethiopia in South Arabia, however states that South Arabian individuals were "undoubtedly present" and that they likely "contributed decisively to the development of specific centres".
-González-Ruibal says that the reference to sbʿ likely means a local ruler claimed sovereignty over both Dʿmt and Sheba.
+González-Ruibal says that the reference to sb likely means a local ruler claimed sovereignty over both dʿmt and Sheba.
 He says that a few elements are identical to Sabaean ones, and that others appear to be appropriations.
 González-Ruibal concludes that they were small South Arabian diasporas who lived in enclaves that quickly assimilated into the local population.